AlessandroRedi/AlessandroRedi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I'm Alessandro, a Master's degree student at Politecnico di Torino in italy.
+- I'm Alessandro, a Master's degree student at Politecnico di Torino in Italy.
 - 🔭 I’m currently working on <src:>
-- I'm interested in machine learning, IoT technologies, data analysis, operational research ecc...
+- I'm interested in machine learning, IoT technologies, data analysis, operational research, etc...
-- Now I'm searching for a theses to start it in march
+- Now I'm searching for a thesis to start in March

-Here down below there are some of my project!
+Here down there below are some of my projects!